 Longy’s Collaborative Piano program prepares advanced pianists for careers in chamber music, vocal coaching, and accompanying.
-Close coordination among faculty and frequent performance opportunities ensure that each student gains the skills necessary to be a conversant, flexible, and sensitive collaborator.
+Close collaboration among faculty and frequent performances ensure that student expands their musicianship as conversant, flexible, and sensitive collaborators.

 Studio Lessons: Collaboration with a faculty mentor is the cornerstone of conservatory education at Longy.
 Together you will explore your unique artistic and professional goals while expanding technical and musical insight.
 Studio lessons primarily address collaborative works, while continuing to develop fundamental pianistic skills through solo literature.

 Master Classes and Seminars: Through workshops, master classes, discussions, and presentations, weekly seminars offer insight regarding interpretation, repertoire, and performance practice.
 Recent guests have included pianists Irma Vallecillo, Martin Katz, and Karl Paulnack, violist Lila Brown, and members of the Pacifica Quartet.
 Through a special partnership with Celebrity Series of Boston, emerging artists in its Debut Series present exclusive workshops and master classes with Longy students throughout the year.

 Collaboration: As the name of the program suggests, collaborative majors work closely with other musicians and are extremely involved in the musical life of the school.
 Repertoire courses allow students to work with numerous instrumentalists, singers, and faculty coaches, and studio accompanying opportunities provide additional experience with art song, operatic, and instrumental repertoire.

 Chamber Music: Georges Longy’s belief in the power of collaboration inspires the central role of chamber music in our conservatory.
 You will work closely with faculty coaches every semester and will explore ensemble playing through coursework, informal readings, and community outreach.